 Similar to the previous bear market from the bull run in 2013, Bitcoin went on the drop nearly 80% over a 12 month period where we’re presuming it hit a bottom of around $3,200 in December of 2018.

 The third official halving (decreasing the block reward to 6.25BTC per block) is scheduled to happen in approximately 57,455 blocks (based on block height 572545 as of April 20th, 2019).
-Based on the assumption of 10 minutes per block, the anticipated halving date is set to happen in late May-early June of 2020 (approximately 400 days from now).
+Based on the assumption of 10 minutes per block, the anticipated halving date is set to happen in late May to early June of 2020 (approximately 400 days from now).

-If historical data is a good indicator to previous success (traditionally it’s not), we at Fitzner Blockchain Consulting would expect BTC to perform positively this year as we approach the halving event in mid-2020.
-More specifically, we should expect double digit or perhaps low triple digit percentage gains in the price of BTC by the end of 2019.
-We’re expecting Bitcoin will likely be trading at around half of the current peak price (approximately $10,000/BTC) with a new expected ATH within 12 to 18 months following the halving event.
+If historical data is a good indicator of previous success (traditionally it’s not), we at Fitzner Blockchain Consulting would expect BTC to perform positively this year as we approach the halving event in mid-2020.
+More specifically, we should expect double-digit or perhaps low triple-digit percentage gains by the end of 2019.
+If our historical analysis is correct, we’re expecting Bitcoin will likely be trading at around half of the current peak price (approximately $10,000/BTC) with a new expected ATH within 12 to 18 months after the halving event in May 2020.

 Future Incentive Mechanisms

 As block rewards continue to diminish, Bitcoin’s fixed supply should accrue value as the cost of “producing” one BTC increases with each halving — likely one of the driving factors behind Bitcoin’s cycles.
 As future block rewards continually diminish to zero, future miners will have to rely on other incentives within the system to secure the network.